-Jen Hoover enters her fifth season at the helm of the Wake Forest women's basketball program in 2016-17.
+Jen Hoover enters her sixth season at the helm of the Wake Forest women's basketball program in 2016-17.
 She was named the school's 10th coach in program history in May of 2012.
 Hoover came to Wake Forest after one season as the head women's basketball coach at High Point.

 Hoover returned to Wake Forest to lead the program after starring for the Demon Deacons from 1987-91.
 She was a three-time All-ACC selection and is second on the school's career record charts for points (1,728) and rebounds (1,006).
 Hoover was a member of the ACC Academic Honor Roll and a member of the South team that won the bronze medal at the 1989 Olympic Festival in Oklahoma City, Oklahoma.
 She also led the Deacs to their only NCAA Tournament appearance in 1988.
 Hoover was inducted to the school's Athletic Hall of Fame in 2002.

 Under Hoover's guidance, the Demon Deacons have continued their successful run in ACC Tournament play.
 In 2015-16, Wake Forest won an ACC Tournament game for the eighth-straight year, the longest such streak currently in the ACC.
 The Deacs won one game in 2016 and earned two victories as the No. 13 seed in the 2015 ACC Tournament, marking just the second time in program history Wake Forest had two wins in the league championship.